 Annabel Crabb enlists a trio of Festival favourites for a literary reworking of the game ‘Two Truths and a Lie’.
-ABC presenter and Crabb’s Chat 10, Looks 3 podcast co-host Leigh Sales, author and screenwriter Benjamin Law and Wheeler Centre Director Michael Williams will come prepared to talk about three books they hold close to their bookish hearts, before the guessing begins as to which one they’re fibbing about.
+ABC presenter and Crabb’s Chat 10, Looks 3 podcast co-host Leigh Sales, Australia’s best-known investigative journalist Kate McClymont and writer and performer Chris Taylor come prepared to talk about three books they hold close to their bookish hearts, then the guessing begins as to which one they’re fibbing about.
 Hear from four of our most well-read literary citizens about the books they’ve felt compelled to lie about having read in their lifetimes.

 Leigh Sales (Australian)